mizutanilab/RecView/README.md

 <B>Execution</B>
 Double click the 'RecView' executable.

-<B>Open radiograph</B>
+<B>Open data files</B>
-From the menu bar, select 'File'-'Open...' and choose an ITEX file.
-Click the 'OK' button.
+From the menu bar, select 'File'-'Open' and choose an image file.

 <B>Computing environment</B>
-The GPU or CPU computing environment can be selected in the 'Tomography'-'Property' dialog.
+The GPU/CPU processors and memory usage can be specified in the 'Tomography'-'Resource usage' dialog.

 <B>Reconstruction</B>
-Open 'Tomography'-'Reconstruction...' dialog.
+Open 'Tomography'-'Reconstruction' dialog.
 Enter appropriate parameters for your reconstruction calculation.
-'Get center' determines the position of the rotation axis.
-After you have examined a tomogram by using 'Show image', 'Batch' executes the reconstruction calculations.
+'Get center' determines the position of the rotation axis automatically.
+After you have examined a tomography section by using 'Show image', 'Batch' executes the reconstruction calculations through 'from' to 'to' sections.

 <B>Trimming or reformatting images</B>
-The 'Tomography'-'Histogram=>8bitTIF...' menu provides several tools for generating 8-bit TIFF images.
+The 'Tomography'-'Histogram/Conversion' menu provides several tools for trimming, converting to the 8-bit format, and so on.

 ## Frequently asked questions
 <OL>